Exception handling

 You can also capture the error message using the as

-keyword (which you have seen previously with import
+keyword (which you have seen previously with the import

-statement, and will come up again in later chapters).
+statement, and discussed again in later chapters).
 Here's an example:

 >>> try: